Regarded as one of the finest conditioned parkland courses in the country, Dromoland Castle Golf & Country Club is up there with the best.

 There are 4 different dining options in Dromoland following your round.
 In the resort, there is a casual bar in the Clubhouse, the slightly more formal Fig Tree Restaurant and the award winning fine dining option of the Earl of Thomond Restaurant.
 Close by, at the Inn at Dromoland, there is the amazing new gastro pub, Shannigans.
 For a drink, you also have the option of the atmospheric Cocktail Bar on the Castle grounds.

 Where to See and Do

-While Dromoland offers many on site attractions such as boating on the lake, archery classes, falconry or just strolling through the 400 acres Dromoland estate, there are many local attractions and sightseeing attraction nearby and along the Wild Atlantic Way.
-THe world renowned Cliffs of Moher and The Burren are all within easy reach.
+While Dromoland offers many on site attractions such as boating on the lake, archery classes, falconry or just strolling through the 400 acres Dromoland estate, there are many local attractions and sightseeing attractions nearby and along the Wild Atlantic Way.
+The world renowned Cliffs of Moher and The Burren are all within easy reach.
 The capital town of Co Clare, Ennis is only 16 mins away.
 This medieval town which is one of the host towns for the world famous Fleadh Cheoil na hEireann music festival, offers local walking tours to the likes of Ennis Friary, Ennis Cathedral and Clare Museum.
 The town is known as the Boutique Capital of Ireland.
 The famous village of Bunratty is only 15 mins away, where you can visit the Bunratty Castle and Folk Park or even attend the famous Medieval Banquet.

 Bunratty has great shopping and restaurants and bars such as Durty Nellys, The Creamery and Gallaghers.